India's eight core industries' production down 1.3% in Dec

-New Delhi, Jan 29 (IANS) The production of India's eight major industries decelerated on a year-on-year basis during December.
+New Delhi: The production of India's eight major industries decelerated on a year-on-year basis during December.

 The Index of Eight Core Industries' reading in December showed an output contraction of 1.3 per cent from an expansion of 3.1 per cent.